 Also, check out the online sites for “Where to Buy Montessori Materials.”
 In the comments on that post, you’ll find lots of recommendations from parents and teachers of companies that offer relatively inexpensive yet good-quality materials.
 You’ll find it much easier to just buy some materials.
 And certain materials I would buy because the wooden Montessori materials are beautiful and difficult to duplicate (such as pink tower, brown stair, and red rods) … unless, of course, you are or have access to a skilled craftsman who would enjoy making them.

 Yes, I had laminate edges on everything as a Montessori teacher.
 It’s typically not essential as a Montessori homeschooler.
 You can see what I would use when laminating for homeschool purposes in this post: “Montessori-Inspired Music Appreciation: Peter and the Wolf.”
-You can even print out materials that will get light use on glossy photo paper (or insert pages in binder sleeves), skipping laminating entirely.
-Of course, I homeschooled pre-Internet, so I typically had to buy cards already printed out and then laminate them.
-At least there are many more options now!
+You can even print out materials that will get light use on photo paper, insert pages in binder sleeves, or simply print them on plain cardstock, skipping laminating entirely.
+If you don’t laminate them, you’re even helping the environment by adding less plastic to it!

 You don’t need to re-create the wheel.